 As I review the scene around here for children, you can understand why I have ambivalent feelings about not procreating.
 On the one hand, kids are wonderful. .. . breathed into existence by Almighty God.
 On the other hand, if children aren’t raised with wholesome family values, more harm may be done to them and society than good.

 Though I, like so many Berkeley parents, would have raised Emma and Che with the best of intentions, my children would likely be confused messes: tattooed, copiously pierced, identity confused, and guilty as all get out.
-And I’d be throwing out big bucks on shrinks and aromatherapists.
+And I’d be throwing out big bucks on shrinks and acupuncturists.

 So in the end, it’s probably better that I didn’t produce yet another confused Berkeley young adult.
-Because unless a child is raised with respect for authority, morals, manners, and most importantly, faith in God, then they are raised in darkness.
+Because unless a child is raised with a healthy respect for authority, morals, manners, and most importantly, faith in God, then they are raised in darkness.
 And I wouldn’t want any child, especially mine, to be raised that way.